-In 2018-2019, 243 schools offered a biotech program of some type.
+In the 2018-2019 academic year, 243 schools offered some type of biotechnology program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (1-2 years)||18||0|

 |Doctor’s Degree (Research)||9||0|

 The median salary for a biotech grad is $97,340 per year.
 This is based on the weighted average of the most common careers associated with the major.